-Much of our early work focused on the production and analyses of multi-generational, longitudinal, individual and household-level datasets, two of which, CMGPD-LN and CMGPD-SC, are in public release through ICPSR.
+Much of our early work focused on the production and analyses of multi-generational, longitudinal, individual and household-level datasets for the CMGPD, two of which, CMGPD-LN and CMGPD-SC, are in public release through ICPSR.
 Many of our publications, including three prize winning books, continue to be derived from these and other similar socio-demographic data.
 Recent works using such data have appeared in such journals as American Sociological Review, Demography, Evolution and Human Behavior, History of the Family, Social Science History, and Social Science and Medicine.
 See James Lee’s CV and Cameron Campbell’s website for details.

 We have also begun three other Big Social Science Data projects on

-- Social origins of university students in China, including Hong Kong, 1890-2010
+- Social origins of university students in China, including Hong Kong, 1890-2010 in the CUSD

-- Rural wealth composition and distribution in the Peoples Republic of China, 1945-1966
+- Rural wealth composition and distribution in the Peoples Republic of China, 1945-1966 in the CSSCD

 Initial analyses for the first of these data projects, China’s Silent Revolution: the Social Origins of Peking University and Soochow University Undergraduates, 1949-2002, have been published as a Chinese article, 无声的革命: 北京大学、苏州大学的学生社会来源 1952-2002, in the January 2012 issue of 中国社会科学 and as a book with the same title in August 2013 by Beijing Joint Publishing.
 These publications inspired over one hundred news and editorial print articles, interviews, webcasts, and broadcasts posted on one thousand Chinese websites.
 The book version was also awarded the 2014 third prize for Outstanding Achievement in Philosophy and Social Science by the Jiangsu Academy of Social Science.